 costs is the member's public transport costs at the location.
 Multiply by the exchange rate to convert it into AUD.

-Note: The exchange rate is the rate provided to Defence by the Department of Foreign Affairs and Trade for the payday prior to 1 March of the relevant year for the currency in which the member incurred the public transport cost.
+Note: The exchange rate is the rate provided by the Department of Foreign Affairs and Trade for the payday prior to 1 March of the relevant year for the currency in which the member incurred the public transport cost.

-Example: The member used public transport to travel to and from work on 220 days.
+Example: The member used public transport to travel to and from work on 220 days between 1 March and the following 28 February.

-As 215 days is the maximum number of days, anything over that is not counted.
+As 215 days is the maximum number of days, any days over that figure are not counted.
+The member's public transport costs for the year were AUD 1,550.00.

 The member may use a private vehicle to drive between their home and their place of duty.